America will never be destroyed from the outside. If we falter and lose our freedoms, it will be because we destroyed ourselves.

-I visited Ford’s Theater years ago and the hotel room across the street where Lincoln died.
+I went to visit Ford’s Theater years ago and across the street is the room in which Lincoln died.
 The blood from his wound is still there on the simple bed on which he died while his wife broke down in another room.
 It was the first time that I understood all those history lessons.
 History wasn’t history, it was the present, and all that Lincoln was and meant became universal.
-Our countrymen are free because of Abraham Lincoln and all the others who gave up so much for us.
+We are free because of Abraham Lincoln and all the others who gave up so much for us.

 People might not agree on Lincoln but the one thing that people cannot take away from Lincoln is that he gave up everything for something he believed in, something that was far greater than himself.

 The Assasination of Abraham Lincoln –

 Lincoln is a controversial figure even today.
 He was reviled by many, particularly in the south.
 He fought the most devastating war we have ever known on U.S. soil.
 He used some tyrannical approaches to further the cause of freedom for slaves but he used kindness as well.
 Slavery is so despicable that it is hard to assess the extent of blame Lincoln deserves.

 After his assassination, Wilkes was shocked to find that he was condemned in both the North and the South.
-He thought he would be regaled.

 Why did John Wilkes Booth do it?
 It is interesting that Booth was upset by what he saw as Lincoln’s tyranny but seemed to have no understanding of the tyranny of slavery.
-He followed through on his beliefs with hatred and drama, and then he fled, like a coward.
+He followed through on his beliefs but he did so with great hatred and then he fled, like a coward.